succinctlabs/sp1/book/generating-proofs/network.md

 - `SP1_PROVER` should be set to `network` when using the prover network.

-- `SP1_PRIVATE_KEY` is your secp256k1 private key for signing messages on the network.
+- `SP1_PRIVATE_KEY`should be set to your [private key](#key-setup).
 You will need to be using a [whitelisted](#getting-whitelisted) key to use the network.

 Once a request is sent, a prover will claim the request and start generating a proof.
 After some time, it will be fulfilled.

-## Getting whitelisted
+## Key Setup

+The prover network uses secp256k1 signatures for authentication.
+You may generate a new keypair explicitly for use with the prover network, or used an existing keypair.

-Create your prover network keypair credentials using the [cast](https://book.getfoundry.sh/cast/) CLI tool:
+Prover network keypair credentials can be generated using the [cast](https://book.getfoundry.sh/cast/) CLI tool:

 ```sh
 cast wallet new